nylas-mail-lives/nylas-mail/README.md

 # Nylas Mail - the open-source, extensible mail client

+⚠️ **MAINTAINERS WANTED** The current maintainers of this repo no longer have the ability to devote their time to maintaining this project, and are working with the community to find possible replacements.
+That being said, __it is highly reccomended that you take a look at [Mailspring](https://getmailspring.com/)__.
+Mailspring is the spiritual successor of Nylas Mail, and is maintained by the original creator.
+You will find that Mailspring is very similar, and much more secure than Nylas Mail Lives. __At this time, please do not expect any major features or fixes that are not directly contributed by the community.__

 ![N1 Screenshot](https://www.nylas.com/hs-fs/hubfs/%20Nylas%20May%202017%20/Images/hero_graphic_mac@2x.png?t=1496457553218&width=1572&name=hero_graphic_mac@2x.png)

 **Nylas Mail is an open-source mail client built on the modern web with [Electron](https://github.com/atom/electron), [React](https://facebook.github.io/react/), and [Flux](https://facebook.github.io/flux/).**